Welcome Week: August 29- September 3

 U of M Community

 You will explore the U of M campus in its entirety by learning to navigate East Bank, West Bank and St. Paul campus.
 This includes utilizing the Campus Connector in order to reach scheduled events.
-There are many events during Welcome Week where the Class of 2021 will be together in one space, for example you will take a class photo in the shape of the “M” at Pride & Spirit.
+There are many events during Welcome Week where the Class of 2022 and new Transfer students will be together in one space, for example you will take an entering class photo in the shape of the “M” at Pride & Spirit.

 Twin Cities Community

 Your U of M Community extends into the local businesses and non-profit organizations throughout the Twin Cities.
 You will explore areas off-campus so you can learn to take advantage of all the Twin Cities has to offer throughout the academic year.